xiaobitipao/ibm-sso/README.md

 1. Add `ibm-sso` to `requirements.txt`

     ```bash
-    ibm-sso==0.3.0
+    ibm-sso==0.3.1
     ```

     > For versions lower than `0.3.0`, the `token` is returned directly after successful authentication.
     >
     > Starting from version `0.3.0`, you need to create your own `nonce` on the client side and then pass that `nonce` along with the `redirect_uri` to the server side. `code` and `state` are returned after successful authentication.
 You need to use the `code`, `state`, `nonce` and `redirect_uri` to obtain token information.

-2. Install `ibm-sso` from `requirements.txt` file

-    ```bash
-    pipenv install -r requirements.txt
-    ```

-3. Set environment variables
+2. Set environment variables

-    Refer to the [.env.template](./sample/.env.template) in the sample directory.
+    Refer to the [.env.template](./examples/.env.template) in the examples directory.

-4. Import `ibm-sso` in startup file
+3. Import `ibm-sso` in startup file

-    Refer to the [app.py](./sample/app.py) in the sample directory.
+    Refer to the [main.py](./examples/src/main.py) in the examples directory.

-5. Protect your API
+4. Protect your API

-    If your API requires authentication to access, you can refer to [sample.py](./sample/api/v1/sample.py)
+    If your API requires authentication to access, you can refer to [example.py](./examples/src/api/v1/example.py)

-## Sample
+## Examples

-There is a full sample in the `sample` directory that can be run directly.
-You can start from the sample to learn how to use `ibm-sso`.
+There is a full example in the `examples` directory that can be run directly.
+You can start from the example to learn how to use `ibm-sso`.

 ## Deploy project(memo for developer)